DesiPenguin/SOL-sniper-pro2/README.md

 ## Disclaimer

 - This extension is not affiliated with Solana Foundation or Solana Labs.
 It is a non-profit community project.
-- Solana Snipe is in active development, so all the snippets are subject to change.
+- Solana Sniper2 is in active development, so all the snippets are subject to change.
 - The snippets are unaudited.
 Use at your own risk.